 Verizon Wi-Fi Calling is an awesome way to stay connected even if you have a poor or no cellular signal.
 When it comes to your phone, a few things can be more frustrating than when it stops working.
 Wireless service can sometimes go out, too.

-If you’re being affected by these issues and you have Verizon as your wireless carrier, don’t despair — several solutions might help.
-Each solution is designed to work specifically with a specific issue that might be affecting your phone.
+If you’re affected by these issues and have Verizon as your wireless carrier, don’t despair — several solutions might help.
+Each solution is designed to work with a specific issue affecting your phone.
 Each solution also comes with a quick guide on how to try it out.

 What Is Wi-Fi Calling On Verizon?

 Wi-Fi calling is a feature that allows you to make and receive phone calls over a Wi-Fi network.
 This can be helpful if you’re in an area where you don’t have cellular service or want to save on your data usage.
 Verizon offers Wi-Fi calling on a variety of its phones.

 If you’re unsure if your phone has Wi-Fi calling, you can check Verizon’s website’s list of supported devices.
 You need to have an eligible phone and plan to use Wi-Fi calling.
 Your subscription needs to be active and have a working Wi-Fi connection.

 How Do I Get Verizon Wi-Fi Calling To Work?

 Verizon Wi-Fi Calling is an HD voice service allowing you to make and receive calls over Wi-Fi.
 You need a compatible device and an active Verizon Wireless account to use the service.